gniziemazity/LEO/README.md

 # LEO: Auto-typing Tool for Teaching Coding

-**LEO** is a live-coding assistant for windows that auto-types code from a lesson plan.
+**LEO** is a teaching assistant for windows that auto-types code from a lesson plan.

 ### 📦 Dependencies
 Make sure to install the following **in order**: